Yandex Cloud

 }

-Where host_master_name is the name of the replica host, i.e., the name attribute of the appropriate host section.
+Where host_master_name is the replica name, i.e., the name attribute of the relevant host section.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.